 By Bob Difley

-Picking your own fruit and vegetables is catching on as health- and taste-conscious consumers seek fresher and healthier food.
+Picking your own fruit and vegetables is catching on as health- and taste-conscious consumers continue to seek fresher and healthier food.

 Prices are considerably cheaper since you have eliminated the labor cost of harvesting from the farmer’s overhead.